alexandremstf/opendulo/README.md

-# Self-balance-ardiuno-car
+# Segway-ardiuno-FreeRTOS
-Using Ardiuno Uno combined with MPU9250
+Using Ardiuno Uno combined with FreeRTOS and two MPU9250